tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ### X.509 Identifiers

-Identifiers (e.g. for clients) are derived by iterating through a subset of X.509 subject Common Name fields found within the client's certificate chain.
+Identifiers (e.g. handles for clients) are derived by iterating through a subset of X.509 subject Common Name fields found within the client's certificate chain.
 Common Name fields MUST not contain any of the 5 special characters "@", "/", "#", "$" and ":".
 The range of certificates in the chain to used in the derivation is defined as starting with `start` values from the leaf and ending